Takalani Sesame

 Takalani Sesame ("be happy Sesame" in Venda) is the South African co-production of the children's television program Sesame Street, co-produced by Sesame Workshop and South African partners.
-The series debuted in 2000 and currently airs on SABC 2.
+The series debuted in 2000 and has been airing for the past 25 years.

 Content

 According to Sesame Workshop, Takalani Sesame is a "uniquely South African interpretation of the Sesame model, engaging children and their parents and promoting basic school readiness, literacy, numeracy, and health and hygiene."
 Takalani Sesame also has a special focus on HIV/AIDS awareness and seeks to introduce HIV/AIDS safety while promoting tolerance and reducing stigma.
 The Takalani series also includes a popular radio program, a newspaper and magazine comic strip series, and a national campaign which encourages adults to talk to their children about HIV/AIDS and related issues.

-The show incorporates all of South Africa's 11 official languages: Afrikaans, English, Zulu, Xhosa, Swazi, Ndebele, Sesotho, Northern Sotho, Tsonga, Tswana and TshiVenda.
+The show incorporates 11 of South Africa's 12 official languages: Afrikaans, English, Zulu, Xhosa, Swazi, Ndebele, Sesotho, Northern Sotho, Tsonga, Tswana and TshiVenda.

 Characters

 The series features a number of muppet characters.
-Kami, an HIV-positive five-year old muppet, joined the show in its third season in 2002.
+Kami, an HIV-positive five-year old muppet, joined the show in its second season in 2002.

-Basma and Jad, who both originated on Ahlan Simsim, debuted on Takalani in its thirteenth season.
+Basma and Jad, who both originated on Ahlan Simsim, debuted on Takalani in its eleventh season.

-Other muppet characters include Elmo (named "Neno" from 2000 to 2016, or sometimes 2019), Grover, Kupukeji, Moshe, Zikwe, and Zuzu.
+Other muppet characters include Elmo, Grover, Kupukeji, Moshe, Zikwe, and Zuzu.